metno/pyaerocom/docs/tut04_intro_class_GriddedData.rst

 The dictionary, returned by the ``get()`` function is categorised into two subirectories for model based test files (``key="models"``) and for observation based test files (``key=observations``).
 So far, there is not much in there (i.e. only two files).

-Let's pick out the ECMWF OSUITE test file and load the data directly into an instance of the ``GriddedData`` class.
+Let’s pick out the ECMWF OSUITE test file and load the data directly into an instance of the ``GriddedData`` class.
 The ``GriddedData`` class takes either preloaded instances of the ``iris.cube.Cube`` class as input, or a valid netCDF file path.
 The latter requires specification of